-Ninety percent of cancer is environmental; 10 percent is hereditary, she told Susan.
-"If you're born with a hereditary predisposition to cancer, you have a mutation in every cell of your body.
-You're more likely to get cancer."
+Susan was told that although 90% of cancer is environmental, 10% is hereditary, she told Susan.
+Essentially, if you're born with a hereditary predisposition to cancer, you have a mutation in every cell of your body and are more likely to get cancer.

 Susan's deceased mother appeared to be the carrier of the genetic disorder.
 The average age of cancer for someone with the disease is 39.
 Doctors recommend those with familial adenomatous polyposis have their colons removed in their 20s.
 So far, Susan had beaten the odds, but she knew she had to act.

 In between making doctor appointments, Susan advised her surviving siblings to be tested.
 "I was the first one in the family to catch the disease before it became cancerous," she said.
 Eventually, she learned that each of her siblings — each with a 50/50 chance — had inherited the disease.
 Their children now are being tested.

 Susan's son, John, 27, serves in the Navy and has four children, three of them triplets.
-A DNA test revealed that John has the gene mutation.
+A DNA test revealed that John has the gene mutation, too.

 "He took it like a champ; he's very logical," Susan said.
 "But it was so much harder receiving his news than it was mine.
 For me, it was almost exciting to learn about familial adenomatous polyposis and even to go through the surgeries.
 I'm glad I was strong enough to do it, but I've learned that it's tougher when it's your loved ones going through it."

-Three months after Susan's genetic testing, colorectal surgeon Andrew Kassir, MD, removed Susan's colon.
+Three months after Susan's genetic testing, Andrew Kassir, MD, a colorectal surgeon and independent member of the HonorHealth Medical Staff, removed Susan's colon.
 He also readied her small intestine to take on the task of the colon in a few months.

 "I was able to use robotic surgery, which meant no major incisions for Susan," Dr. Kassir said.
 "I used five smaller incisions.
 The pathology report showed 27 precancerous polyps in her colon.
 They would have become cancerous eventually; no one knows when.
 With the colon removed, her prognosis is good."